Dagmar Hagelin

-Dagmar Hagelin (29 September 1959 – disappeared on 27 January 1977) was a 17-year-old Swedish-Argentine girl who disappeared during the Dirty War on 27 January 1977, and is presumed to have been arrested by security forces in El Palomar, Buenos Aires, Argentina, and murdered in a case of mistaken identity.
+Dagmar Hagelin (29 September 1959 – disappeared on 27 January 1977) was a 17-year-old Swedish-Argentine girl who disappeared during the Dirty War on 27 January 1977, and is presumed to have been arrested by security forces in El Palomar, Buenos Aires, Argentina, and murdered as a result of a mistaken identification.
 Dagmar's father, Argentine-Swedish businessman Ragnar Hagelin, worked for several decades to have the responsible people brought to justice, accusing Alfredo Astiz.

 Hagelin and Svante Grände are the two known Swedish victims of the Dirty War during Argentina's military regime.

 In October 2011, Alfredo Astiz was sentenced to life imprisonment for crimes against humanity in Argentina between 1976 and 1983.
 Dagmar's father, Ragnar Hagelin commented to Swedish media on the sentence that he, "couldn't describe the happiness he felt that after 34 years of struggles, Dagmar’s killer would finally pay for his crimes".
 In 2010, a pilot named Julio Poch was indicted for Dagmar's murder.
 Ragnar Hagelin resided in Stockholm, Sweden, until his death in October 2016.